vflopez77/UFOs/README.md

 ## Results

-Our application allows searching on a number of criteria:
+Our application allows searching on a number of criteria:<br><br>
-Date
-City
-State
-Country
-Shape
+<b>Date<br>
+City<br>
+State<br>
+Country<br>
+Phenomenon Shape</b>

-Here is a sample screen.
-The actual criteria entered by the user are in black and placeholder samples are in grey.
-There can be any combination of criteria and the results are displayed on the right:
+A sample screen is below.
+The actual criteria entered by the user are in black, and placeholder samples are in grey.<br>
+There can be any combination of these criteria.
+The results are displayed on the right:

 <img src=static/images/CriteriaImage.png></img>